Setup

 This chapter will guide you through setting up Raspberry Pi Zero 2 W (Raspi-Zero) and Raspberry Pi 5 (Raspi-5) models.
 We’ll cover hardware setup, operating system installation, initial configuration, and tests.

-The general instructions for the Rasp-5 also apply to the older Raspberry Pi versions, such as the Rasp-3 and Raspi-4.
+The general instructions for the Raspi-5 also apply to the older Raspberry Pi versions, such as the Raspi-3 and Raspi-4.

 The Raspberry Pi is a powerful and versatile single-board computer that has become an essential tool for engineers across various disciplines.
 Developed by the Raspberry Pi Foundation, these compact devices offer a unique combination of affordability, computational power, and extensive GPIO (General Purpose Input/Output) capabilities, making them ideal for prototyping, embedded systems development, and advanced engineering projects.